The Safest and Most Dangerous Places in Smith Homes, Greensboro, NC: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Smith Homes is $1,022 per year, which is $558 more than the national average and $484 more than Greensboro's city average.
-Below we compare neighborhoods similar to Smith Homes:
+The overall cost of crime per resident in Smith Homes is $1,022 per year, which is $558 more than the national average and $484 more than Greensboro's city average.
+The comparison below uses neighborhoods similar to Smith Homes:

 • In Hidden Valley, Charlotte, NC, crime costs $1,113 per person, which is $91 more than in Smith Homes.